-RNIB's website has been designed with the needs of people with sight problems in mind, including those who use access technology to browse the internet.
+RNIB's website has been designed and developed with the needs of people with sight loss and disability in mind.
 We have also taken on board international guidance and best practice on web accessibility.

-RNIB works towards meeting the RNIB Surf Right Guidelines for web accessibility.
-The checkpoints are taken from Website Accessibility Initiative (WAI) guidelines, published by the World Wide Web Consortium (W3C).
+RNIB works towards meeting the RNIB Guidelines for web accessibility.
+Our checkpoints are taken from the technical standard Web Content Accessibility Guidelines 2.0 (WCAG), published by the World Wide Web Consortium (W3C).

 The site is tested regularly to ensure that we are working towards the standards.
 The site also undergoes user testing by blind and partially sighted users.

-We test the website using the following browsers:
+We have tested the website using the following browsers:

 Right now we can only reach one in three of the people who need our help most.
 Please make a donation and help us support more blind and partially sighted people.Donate now